-I can’t claim to being a soccer fan, but I will be watching some World Cup here and there.
+I can’t claim to be a soccer fan, but I will be watching some World Cup here and there.
 And praying for the customary goal celebration of ripping your shirt off, or over your head, and running around the field.
 There was a link going around Facebook, the 30 Hottest Bearded Men of the World Cup.
 I should probably share my “man candy”.
 I scrolled thru and it suddenly got quite warm; I was uncomfortable in my pants and having a hard time breathing.
 Full on Lady-boner.
-My goodness these men are gorgeous.
+My goodness, these men are gorgeous.
 Why am I going on about it now?
 Greece is in the World Cup!
-With my affinity for tall dark and handsome bearded men, I hope they do well, and take off their shirts LOTS for goal celebrations.
+With my affinity for tall dark and handsome bearded men, I hope they do well and take off their shirts LOTS for goal celebrations.
 And of course if they lose, I’ll cheer for Italy, or Argentina… oh who am I kidding, lots of goals for everyone!!
-I hope every soccer match goes into double digit goals.
-Also I have book-marked this link- so I could share it with you, obviously….
+I hope every soccer match goes into double-digit goals.
+Also, I have book-marked this link- so I could share it with you, obviously….

 This Paleo Greek Roasted Lamb is juicy, tender, yet meaty, and deeply satisfying.
 Sigh Just like those soccer players.
 I need to get out more… and maybe have a cold shower.

 See all of our Paleo Greek Weeks recipes here.

 Tender and juicy this lamb roast will keep them coming back for seconds, or thirds.

 - 3 cloves garlic minced

 - 1/2 cup lemon juice

 - 4 sprigs fresh rosemary

 - Pull meat from the fridge and let rest approx 30 min at room temperature.